Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: RESULTS AND DISCUSSION

-The $D_{sJ}(2860)^+$ resonance was first reported by the \textit{BABAR} collaboration with a measured mass of $M_{\text{exp}} = 2856.6 \pm 6.5$ MeV \cite{BaBar:2006gme}.
-Its existence was subsequently confirmed by the LHCb Collaboration using proton-proton collision data \cite{LHCb:2012uts}.
-In 2014, a detailed amplitude analysis by LHCb revealed that the structure observed near this mass consists of two overlapping resonances: $D^*_{s1}(2860)^-$, with quantum numbers $J^P = 1^-$, and $D^*_{s3}(2860)^-$, with $J^P = 3^-$ \cite{LHCb:2014ott, LHCb:2014ioa}.
-The $D^*_{s3}(2860)^+$ resonance was later observed in the $D^{*+} K_s^0$ decay channel \cite{LHCb:2016mbk}, with resonance parameters consistent with $D^*_{s3}(2860)^-$ \cite{LHCb:2014ott, LHCb:2014ioa}.
-Our theoretical mass prediction for the $1D\,(1^-,\,3/2)$ state is $2857 \pm 5$ MeV, which is in excellent agreement with the experimentally measured mass of the $D^*_{s1}(2860)^{\pm}$ resonance.
-Similarly, the observed mass of the $D^*_{s3}(2860)^{\pm}$ state is consistent with the predicted mass for the $1D\,(3^-,\,5/2)$ configuration.
-These results support the interpretation of $D^*_{s1}(2860)^{\pm}$ and $D^*_{s3}(2860)^{\pm}$ as members of the $1D$ charmed-strange meson multiplet, corresponding to quantum numbers $J^P = 1^-$ and $J^P = 3^-$, respectively.
-This assignment is in agreement with the studies \cite{Wang:2014jua, Song:2014mha, Godfrey:2015dva}.
+The $D_{sJ}(2860)^+$ resonance was first reported by the \textit{BABAR} collaboration with a measured mass of $M_{\text{exp}} = 2856.6 \pm 6.5$ MeV \cite{PDG2024}.
+Its existence was subsequently confirmed by the LHCb Collaboration using proton-proton collision data.
+In 2014, a detailed amplitude analysis by LHCb revealed that the structure observed near this mass consists of two overlapping resonances: $D^*_{s1}(2860)^-$, with quantum numbers $J^P = 1^-$, and $D^*_{s3}(2860)^-$, with $J^P = 3^-$.
+The $D^*_{s3}(2860)^+$ resonance was later observed in the $D^{*+} K_s^0$ decay channel, with resonance parameters consistent with $D^*_{s3}(2860)^-$ \cite{PDG2024}.